GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 RSC's source code is currently the only test suite for the parser.

 Before RSC can use anything that the parser does not support, the parser must be enhanced so that analyzing RSC's code is still possible.
-The goal is to enhance the parser to support things not used within RSC so that other projects can also use the static analysis tools.
+However, the goal is to enhance the parser to support things that RSC does not use, so that other projects can also use the static analysis tools.
 To this end, you are welcome to request that missing language features be supported, and you are even _more_ welcome to implement them.

 Enhancing the parser to support a language feature is not enough.
-It would be more accurate to say that the code is _compiled_; there is a lot that happens outside _Parser.h_.
+It would be more accurate to say that the code is _compiled_; there is much that happens outside _Parser.h_.
 The `>parse` command actually has an option that causes it to emit pseudo-code for a stack machine, which is useful for checking whether the code was properly "understood".
-Many static analysis capabilities require this level of understanding, and `>parse` even collects some information that a regular compiler would not.
+Many static analysis capabilities require this level of understanding, and `>parse` even gathers information that a regular compiler would not.

-The following is a list of things (through C++11) that are known **not** to be supported.
-In some cases, the functions that would need to be enhanced to support them are noted.
+The following is a list of things (through C++11) that are known _not_ to be supported.
+In some cases, functions that would need to be enhanced to support them are noted.

 ### Recently Implemented